 The curriculum takes into account the essential physical and mental health needs of all people, with acute or long-term conditions across the lifespan, and in a variety of settings.
-This allows the newly qualified nurse to be able to provide essential and immediate care for all people, and more complex care to those within the students' field of practice.
+This allows the newly qualified nurse to be able to provide essential and immediate care for all people, and more complex care to those within the student's field of practice.
 In relevant modules there will be emphasis on theory relating to all four field of practice - Adult, Children's, Mental health and Learning disabilities.
 Modules will be planned so that there is core modular content relevant to Adult, Children's and Mental Health and then to ensure students have sufficient field specific input there will be separate Adult, Children's and Mental Health curriculum content delivered within the module by field specific lecturers.
-Further support will be offered through field specific formative group seminars.

-The theoretical modules are fully integrated with the clinical practice element of the programme and gives confidence that on completion the student will be well prepared to begin their new role as a registered nurse within their chosen field of practice.
+The theoretical modules are fully integrated with the practice learning element of the programme and gives confidence that on completion the student will be well prepared to begin their new role as a registered nurse within their chosen field of practice.
 Importantly too, the educational ethos of the programme will have prepared them as lifelong learners, well able to meet the demands of continuing professional development in the ever-changing world of nursing and health care.